-- 531-3 EXTERNAL ENVIRONMENT OF BUSINESS.
+531-3 EXTERNAL ENVIRONMENT OF BUSINESS.
 Analysis of the external environment in which business functions.
 Focus on ethical, social, legal, and economic environments as they affect managerial responsibility and organizational performance.
-Prerequisites: MGMT 514; consent of program director. - 532-3 INTERNATIONAL BUSINESS ENVIRONMENT.
+Prerequisites: MGMT 514; consent of program director.

+532-3 INTERNATIONAL BUSINESS ENVIRONMENT.
 International issues of markets, power, and culture under condition of global interdependence.
 Analytical framework and global perspectives needed to manage a firm's interaction with its international environment.
-Prerequisites: ECON 528; FIN 513; MGMT 514; MKTG 516; consent of program director. - 533-3 LEADERSHIP, INFLUENCE AND MANAGERIAL EFFECTIVENESS.
-Focus on diagnostic, conceptual, analytic, and interpersonal competencies needed in leadership roles; power, politics and influence in organizations; corporate culture and leadership style; leadership and ethical decision-making.
+Prerequisites: ECON 528; FIN 513; MGMT 514; MKTG 516; consent of program director.

+533-3 LEADERSHIP, INFLUENCE AND MANAGERIAL EFFECTIVENESS.
+Focus on diagnostic, conceptual, analytic, and interpersonal competencies needed in leadership roles; power, politics, and influence in organizations; corporate culture and leadership style; leadership and ethical decision-making.
 Prerequisites: MGMT 514; consent of program director.

 534-3 STRATEGIC MANAGEMENT.
 Analysis, formulation, and implementation of firm's strategy studied from a general management perspective.
-Interrelationships between the firm and its external environment, and between the firm's corporate, business, and functional strategies are emphasized.
-Prerequisites: MBA 531; completion of foundation courses; consent of program director.
+Interrelationships between the firm and its external environment are emphasized.
+Prerequisites: completion of all core and foundation courses or consent of program director.